ngpestelos/selfhosted.site/README.md

 #### Certificates

+`selfhosted.site` uses a wildcard certificate (not included) and assumes the files to be in these locations:

 * certs/cert.pem
 * certs/key.pem
 * certs/ca.pem

-I use a wildcard certificate (not included).

 ### Tasks